PebbleRoad/cobblestone/README.md

 ---

-## Developer guides
+## Recipes

-- Configuring app routes
+### Configuring app routes

+Routes (i.e. URL's) for the app are defined in `src/app/routes.js`.
+Visit the  [Vue router documentation](https://router.vuejs.org/) for more information.

-- Creating router views
+### Creating router views

+Vue components in `src/app/views/` serve as router views.

-- Managing design tokens
+### Managing design tokens

+Design tokens are defined in `src/styles/tokens/`.

+Cobblestone's Webpack configuration makes it possible to use Scarab's design tokens and helper functions anywhere in the `src/styles/` folder and also in Vue SFC files.

-- Creating new Vue components
+### Creating new components

+To create a new component called `ComponentName`, create the following files:

+- `src/components/ComponentName/ComponentName.md`
+- `src/components/ComponentName/ComponentName.stories.js`
+- `src/components/ComponentName/ComponentName.test.js`
+- `src/components/ComponentName/ComponentName.vue`

+CLI utility for component scaffolding is WIP.

+### Writing component stories

+Refer to the [Storybook documentation](https://storybook.js.org/basics/guide-vue/#write-your-stories) and example component story for now.

-- Writing and running tests
+### Writing and running tests

+WIP.

-- Configuring Webpack
+### Configuring Webpack

+WIP.

 ## FAQ
 - How to make Vue devtools work in Storybook?